couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ```

 ### Global Plugins
 Want to register a plugin for all schemas?
-The ottoman `registerGlobalPlugin` function registers a plugin for every schema.
+The Ottoman `registerGlobalPlugin` function registers a plugin for every schema.
 For example:

 ```javascript
 import {registerGlobalPlugin} from 'ottoman';